maggiewiseman/socialnetwork/notes/projectsNotes.md

 if you don't have the id yet, you can't compare so check on the server.

 When you are at the route user/:id, if you click a link that goes to users/:differentId it keeps the old profile and just gives it new props and you won't see any change bc the component is already mounted.
 A new lifecycle method is componentWillReceiveProps you can then do an axios request to get new userInfo and set state???

+## Make friend request button:
+Button Component:
+- needs to know the relationship between the user and the profile being viewed.
+- how to store that info?
+- the button component make an ajax request to get status of this user vs logged in user OR
+- you can return that information with the other user's profile

+- friendOptions: {
+    canAccept: true
+}

+- push button and make ajax request... need to know what button should say and if you know that you can know the url
+- click the button and give the ajax request the userId and so given a current status (which it can get from db), there's always only one thing.
+If it's pending make it accepted.
+If it is accepted make it terminated.
+If it doesn't exist, make it pending.
+Status:
+accepted
+rejected
+cancelled
+terminated
+pending

+Make Friend request
+Accept Friend request
+Cancel Friend request
+End Friendship